With our ocean, bay, lake, rivers, estuaries and streams, Lincoln City is a paddle-sport enthusiast’s paradise.

 Kayaking the Pacific Ocean is not for the faint of heart, but experienced paddlers with sea kayaks can find an exciting and challenging adventure on the waves.
 Be extremely mindful of ocean conditions before making your way on to the Pacific, and practice safety.

 Looking to discover the hidden gems of the Salmon River Estuary?
 Safari Town Surf offers two to three-hour guided tours from March through October, reveling in the natural beauty and wildlife along the Estuary.
-Tours are subject to weather conditions and availability.
+Salmon River Wooden Kayak Company also offers small guided tours through the Estuary.
+All tours are subject to weather conditions and availability.
 Kayak Tillamook, one of the most extensive and oldest guide services on the Oregon Coast, offers flat water sightseeing and instructional tours year-round, covering inland waterways, coastal bays, rivers, forested sloughs, backwater channels and freshwater lakes.

 If you’re lacking a kayak, there are many places in Lincoln City to rent one for your next adventure.